SmartTensors/NMFk.jl/notebooks/unmixing_groundwater/unmixing_groundwater.md

+Let us assume that there are multiple wells (monitoring points) detecting simultaneously multiple signals (here, contaminant plumes with different chemical signatures).

+Our goal is to estimate automatically the number of signals (plumes) using unsupervised machine learning (ML).

+In the example presented here, we assume that there are 20 wells (monitoring points), 2 sources (contaminant plumes), and 3 chemical species (e.g., nitrate, sulfate, chloride) detected at each well.

+These types of unsupervised machine learning analyses are applicable in many other situations where the mixing of signals (volumes/mass) is constrained by volumetric or weight constraints.

+For example, these types of problems occur in the case of mass transport in fluids (e.g., atmosphere, oceans, watersheds, oil/gas/geothermal reservoirs, aquifers, etc.).

-Let assume that there are 20 measument locations (wells), 2 contaminant sources, and 3 geochemical species:
+Let us assume that there are 20 measurement locations (wells), 2 contaminant sources, and 3 geochemical species:

 ```julia